Same as the United States. 120v, 60Hz and U.S. style power plugs.

 Drinking Age and Buying Alcohol

 The drinking age in the Turks and Caicos is 18.
 Shops cannot sell alcohol on Sundays (alcohol can be purchased at restaurants and bars, though).
+However, small convenience stores often ignore this rule (large supermarkets enforce it).

 Marijuana and Drugs